writetofahim/dotpot_website/api/README.md

 To get a local copy of this website up and running, please follow these steps:

-1. Start the client-side, run the following command:
+1. Start the server-side, run the following command:
     `cd api`

 2. nstall the dependencies, run the following command:
     `npm install`

 3. Start the  server, run the following command:
-   `npm run strat`
+   ``npm run dev``

 4. Open the project on browser
     [Server] 'http://localhost:5173'